PolyhedralDev/TerraWiki/pages/guides/installation/Quick-Start-Guide-for-Fabric.md

 >
 >If you are unable to install the mod successfully, and have attempted to fix any issues yourself, please feel free to
 >shoot us a message on our [Discord server](https://discord.gg/PXUEbbF) and provide any relevant error logs!

-### Setting up a World on a Fabric client

-Here we will be creating a new world with Terra generation.

-#### Procedure

-1. Create a new world just like normal, change the settings to your liking.
-But don't click `Create New World` yet
-2. Go to `More World Options`
-3. Press the `World Type` button untill you see `World Type Terra:<CONFIG_ID>`, to use the default pack select `Terra:DEFAULT`
-4. Press `Create New World` and check if your new world is using Terra world generation.

-If you followed the steps correctly without any errors, then you have successfully set up a server with Terra!

-###### TROUBLESHOOTING WORLD SETUP

->In the case that you run into issues during the world set up process, be sure to check you have followed each step
->correctly.
-Check for any errors in console and try to interpret what the issue might be.
->
->Again you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to
->shoot us a message on our [Discord server](https://discord.gg/PXUEbbF) and provide any relevant information and or
->full server logs!

 ### Download & Installation for a Fabric server